A low level of acetylcholine has a uniquely negative impact on memory and focus. Learn the three most effective ways you can increase acetylcholine.

-It’s easy to remember which drugs affect acetylcholine because their categorical names start with “anti,” such as antihistamine, antidepressant, antispasmodic, and antipsychotic medications.
-(29)
+It’s easy to remember which drugs affect acetylcholine because their common names start with “ant” or “anti” such as antacids, antibiotics, antihistamines, antihypertensives, and antidepressants.

-While most anticholinergics are prescription drugs, there are also a number of over-the-counter (OTC) remedies included in this group, such as Benadryl (antihistamine) and Pepcid AC (antacid).
+While most anticholinergics are prescription drugs, there are also a number of common over-the-counter (OTC) remedies included in this group, such as Benadryl (antihistamine) and Pepcid AC (antacid).

 How to Increase Acetylcholine Naturally